PiSchool/translated-llms-for-mt/README.md

 To run the pipelines on more than one model, pass a list of models' names to ft_models (similarly as in datasets).
 A list of available models (and relative names) is listed at the top of ```./configs/ft_config.yaml```.

+## Drive and Jupyter notebooks
+The cleaned Translated small dataset that you can find on the [drive folder](https://drive.google.com/drive/folders/17ZjhKB7SOU7zIb1SBZnjrBnevoU37F4-) of the challenge is obtained with `./notebooks/2023_03_23_translated_data_cleaning.ipynb`.
+The embeddings for the development sets (used in the prompting pipeline) of all the datasets are obtained with `./notebooks/2023_03_27_Embeddings.ipynb`.
+You can download the output of these notebooks by following th instructions in the `Additional data` section, and re-utilize them to produce cleaning and embeddings on new datasets.
+(Since we didn't have access to GPUs, we used colab notebooks to perform these expensive operations).
 ## The team
 This challenge, sponsored by Translated, was carried out by Marco Da Mommio, Mahdi Molaei and Gianfranco Romani as part of the 12th edition of Pi School's School of AI program.
 | Marco Da Mommio  | Mahdi Molaei | Gianfranco Romani |